Science, Technology, Medicine, and Society (Residential College Social Science 275/History 285)

 Declaration and Advising

-Students must take a minimum of 2 courses for at least 7 credits, chosen from the approved list of STS courses:
+In addition to the core course, students must take a minimum of 4 electives (including minicourses), chosen from the approved list of STS courses.

 - One course must be at the 300 level or above